ferdesmello/sci-fi-books-evolution/README.md

 ## Overview

-Inspired by this project ([video](https://www.youtube.com/watch?v=nRQ2vMpw-n8), [page](https://pudding.cool/2024/07/scifi/)) about the plot evolution of sci-fi movies and series and this [comment](https://www.youtube.com/watch?v=nRQ2vMpw-n8&lc=UgyRg89P8kRYQ2SdXrV4AaABAg) to it I decided to do a similar analysis but for sci-fi _novels_.
+Inspired by this project ([video](https://www.youtube.com/watch?v=nRQ2vMpw-n8), [page](https://pudding.cool/2024/07/scifi/)) about the evolution in plot of sci-fi movies and series and this [comment](https://www.youtube.com/watch?v=nRQ2vMpw-n8&lc=UgyRg89P8kRYQ2SdXrV4AaABAg) I decided to do a similar analysis but for sci-fi _novels_.

 You can read in detail all the process and analysis of results [here]().

-But in short, I scraped data about thousands of sci-fi books from Goodreads lists and shelves, cleaned and reduced the data, selected the top 200 books per decade (or all the books if fewer than 200), and fed that into GPT4o via the OpenAI API, asking about many plot-related things.
+But, in short, I scraped data about thousands of sci-fi books from [Goodreads](https://www.goodreads.com/) lists and shelves, cleaned and reduced the data, selected the top 200 books per decade (or all the books if fewer than 200 per decade), and fed that into GPT-4o via the OpenAI API, asking about many plot-related things.
 Then, I aggregated the results in figures to see how things changed over time.

 ## What the code does